DarrenKirby/cozenage/README.md

 # Cozenage

-*Getting close to being ready for prime time*

 **Cozenage** is a Scheme-derived, Lisp-like programming language written in C, designed primarily as an educational project and exploratory implementation.
 It provides a small, expressive core language and is extended through a growing standard library of dynamically loadable modules.

 While Cozenage borrows heavily from Scheme, particularly R5RS and R7RS, it is **not intended to be fully standard-compliant**.
 Where possible, Cozenage follows Scheme semantics and conventions, but it intentionally deviates from the standards in a number of non-trivial ways.
 These deviations are the result of pragmatic design choices, implementation constraints, or deliberate simplifications, and are documented where relevant.

 Anyone with experience in Scheme or other Lisp dialects should find Cozenage immediately familiar.